joseporiolcarne/joseporiolcarne.github.io/content/posts/monthstalgia-wyrm-scifi-chess-rpg/index.md

 I choose to keep the memory.

-This isn't cowardice.
-It's curation.
 Some things are better preserved in amber than examined under fluorescent light.
+And this doesn't just apply to books—it's true for places you've visited that felt magical at the time, food that tasted perfect in a specific moment, or even personal interactions that meant something precisely because of who you were then.

 ## Should You Read It?